How to Do Tongue Scraping (Jihva Nirlekhana)

 Before You Start

 Do this first thing in the morning, before drinking water, brushing your teeth, or putting anything else in your mouth.
 The whole point is to remove the overnight ama before it gets washed back down.
 If you have a strong gag reflex, eat dinner a little earlier the night before so your stomach is fully empty by morning.
+Skip the practice if you have open mouth sores, an active oral infection, or are within two weeks of oral surgery — wait for healing before resuming.
+Pregnancy is not a contraindication; the practice is gentle and safe throughout.

 Steps